5avanB077u/5avanB077u.github.io/_posts/2023-06-26-first-blog-post.md

 I started this project (my first research project!) in March 2023, but only recently did the thought occur to me to blog this so I can look back on it and see how much progress I've made and what I need to work on next.

 Here's to my first research project and blog!

+This blog was created with a template from https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html.